noherczeg/breadcrumb/README.md

   'breadcrumb' => array('auto' => true),
 );
 ```
-* The bundle uses the *APPPATH/application/config/application.php* file to determine which language profile to load from the bundles's language folder
+* The bundle uses the *APPPATH/application/config/application.php* file to determine which language profile to load from the bundle's language folder
 * No migration needed

 ###Features